metamor199382/soilmoistureforecasting_SDRexample/README.md

 The dataset for this study was developed by extracting pixel value of variables using locations of 34 SDR-SMN stations.
 And the extracted information are in the file SMC-database-lag5-4.28.xlsx with the pre-processes, which can be used for performing the model training and evaluation.

-Prediction example gives the input 30-m resolution raster data for generating the soil moisture for the example date by using Model prediction.py.

 Other Reference
 Nietupski, T. C., Kennedy, R. E., Temesgen, H., & Kerns, B. K. (2021).
 Spatiotemporal image fusion in Google Earth Engine for annual estimates of land surface phenology in a heterogenous landscape.
 International journal of applied earth observation and geoinformation, 99, 102323.